nobudev7/sumpdata/README.md

   * One API call per data point.
 This will work nicely with Raspi-Sump as it generates one water level data point per minute.
 * Bulk upload of data
   * Raspi-Sump creates a CSV file per day.
 Bulk upload feature can be used to back-fill data
+* Read operation can be cached : Technology used : Caffeine cache, Redis
+  * Can be configured by `spring.cache.type`

 * Scalable options (To be implemented)
   * Asynchronous bulk upload operation - CSV files can be uploaded but the client doesn't need to wait for them to be processed.
 Technology used : Kafka
-  * Read operation can be cached : Technology used : Caffeine cache, Redis
   * Read-only database replica support.

 ## Data Visualization